Research Scholars Program

 FOBI Research Scholars are required to disseminate the results of their research. viable methods include meetings, seminars, publications, and the classroom.
 Research may involve a broad range of issues and methodologies including theoretical, empirical, and case studies.
 In addition, scholars are expected to convert the research into a publishable, referred journal article with appropriate reference to FOBI for its support.

 Four to six grants are awarded each year.
+This year the number will be less and a new category has been created.
 The winning proposals each receive a stipend of $5000.
 To view past FOBI Scholars, please follow this link.

 If you have additional questions, please refer to the FAQ section.